ELM-Research/ecg_preprocess/README.md

 ### Base Datasets

 We regard base datasets as datasets that are solely used for later mapping of external datasets.
+Note that `DATA_DIR` in `src/configs/constants.py` is the path to your `data` folder.

 #### PTB-XL